• Skip to primary navigation

 Making roasted jeera powder at home is very easy, you just need one ingredient, and a few minutes and that's all.

-I remember my mother used to roast 1-2 teaspoon cumin seeds on hot griddle and used a rolling pin to beat them.
+I remember my mother used to roast 1-2 tsp cumin seeds on hot griddle and used a rolling pin to beat them.

 Let see how to make this homemade roasted cumin powder or jeera powder step by step.